- American Physical Society Sites

 APS will award grants led by current APS members ranging from $25,000-$100,000/year to fund 3-5 projects for up to two years that advance an interest of the physics community that have arisen as a result of current circumstances and align with the APS Strategic Plan.

-The special COVID-19 Innovation Fund cycle has closed.
+The 2020 Innovation Fund cycle has closed.
+Click here to read about the special IF-COVID19 recipients.

 Duration: Up to 2 years, with second-year funding dependent on satisfactory progress.
 After two years, funded projects should do one of the following: